 The Whole30 covers its ass by saying that it’s not appropriate for everyone with an eating disorder.
-But this isn’t enough.
+Tut this isn’t enough.

 Only after these testimonials and Melissa’s assertion that Whole30 can be a tool in eating disorder recovery does the post say that many people with eating disorders, or in recovery, find the Whole30 triggering.
 There’s then a blurb from Whole30’s psychiatrist advisor (who doesn’t specialize in eating disorders).
 She says that Whole30 is inappropriate for many people with an eating disorder.
 Then she says you shouldn’t do it without support from a trusted counselor.
-(The fact that she didn’t say “therapist” might have something to do with the fact that Whole30 has their own “coaches.”)
+(She doesn’t say “therapist.”
+Perhaps because Whole30 has their own “coaches.”)

-They go on to say that Whole30 wasn’t written with eating disorders in mind, and that those with ED histories may have to loosen some of the rules.
-And, that no one in this position should do this without the help of a “counselor.”
+They go on to say that Whole30 wasn’t written with eating disorders in mind.
+And, that those with ED histories may have to loosen some of the rules.
+And, that those with an ED history shouldn’t do it without the help of a counselor.
 But, again, this doesn’t seem like enough.
 Any expert with extensive training in eating disorders would recommend against the Whole30 for the overwhelming majority of those with an eating disorder history.

 The whole “this is not hard, you have done harder things” is really bogus and kind of bullying.